Tecnativa/docker-socket-proxy/README.md

 -   `TASKS`
 -   `VOLUMES`

+## Use a different Docker socket location

+If your OS stores its Docker socket in a different location, you can specify this via the `SOCKET_PATH` environment variable.

+For example, [balenaOS](https://www.balena.io/os/) exposes its socket at `/var/run/balena-engine.sock`.
+To accommodate this, merely set the `SOCKET_PATH` environment variable to `/var/run/balena-engine.sock`.

 ## Development

 All the dependencies you need to develop this project (apart from Docker itself) are